The Getfox service supports GraphQL

 This section will outline how to integrate the Getfox API in your application.
 For full API methods list go here.

-Mutation responses contain success and message values.
+Mutation responses contain success

-If success value is true, it means the operation is successful, otherwise it failed.
+, it means the operation is successful, otherwise it failed.

-The message message contains detailed information about operation.
+message contains detailed information about operation.

-Sample: Mutation with success and message return fields
+Sample: Mutation with success

 mutation {